How a major ecommerce site learned to avoid assumptions & optimize for users

 (Watch the presentation from 7:45 to hear the story from Dan himself)

 Etsy’s search team wanted to improve engagement on the site by optimizing the primary search function.
 They decided to follow in the footsteps of Google, who famously (in web performance circles, at least) saw their engagement metrics go up when they made their search engine results pages load faster.
 Google also saw increases when they showed more results per page.

-Taking Google’s success as maxim, the team decided to implement infinite scrolling, a development technique on trend recently.
-In theory this would place more results in front of users faster, and speed up the search function in general.
-The team developed the feature, and achieved the intended behavior.
+Taking Google’s success as a maxim, the team decided to implement infinite scrolling, a development technique on trend recently.
+In theory, this would place more results in front of users faster and speed up the search function in general.
+The team developed the feature and achieved the intended behavior.
 Then they set about A/B testing its effectiveness on crucial engagement metrics like numbers of clicks, items viewed, favorites, and purchases.

-Through tests like these the team discovered that what had worked for Google simply didn’t apply to their site.
-Etsy?s buyers weren?t sensitive to small changes in page speed, and they tended to use the search function more when they had fewer results to look at.
+Through tests like these, the team discovered that what had worked for Google simply didn’t apply to their site.
+Etsy’s buyers were not sensitive to small changes in page speed, and they tended to use the search function more when they had fewer results to look at.
 With these results, the team abolished infinite scrolling and landed on a simpler results page presentation using the new data.